Oral or dental formulations

 FeF Quats can be used either as excipients or active pharmaceutical ingredients (APIs) for oral and dental formulations.

 Lozenges: FeF Benzalkonium Chloride (BKC) is used as an API in lozenges to treat superficial infections in the mouth and throat.
-Our crystalline product FeF CTAB is found as an API in lozenges to treat throat infections at typically 1.0 mg/lozenge.

 Gels and creams: FeF Benzalkonium Chloride (BKC) is also often found in gels and creams at typical concentrations of 0,01 to 0,1%, to treat herpes and cold sores infections, or as an excipient in pain-relieving gum gels.